line72/usbmdistros/website/content/products/morbosatan-as_one_with_death.md

 ---
+actualPrice: $8.50
-title: "Morbosatan - As One With Death"
+album: As One With Death
-date: 2021-06-13T12:22:18
-draft: false
-artist: "Morbosatan"
+artist: Morbosatan
-album: "As One With Death"
 categories:
 - Tape
+date: '2021-06-26T15:16:22'
+draft: false
 images:
-    - "/images/covers/morbosatan-as_one_with_death.jpg"
+- /images/covers/morbosatan-as_one_with_death.jpg
-thumbnailImage: "/images/covers/morbosatan-as_one_with_death-thumb.jpg"
-actualPrice: $8.50
 inStock: true
+thumbnailImage: /images/covers/morbosatan-as_one_with_death-thumb.jpg
+title: Morbosatan - As One With Death
 ---

 ## Tape